en de

 High in vitamins and minerals

 Bread, including white bread often used for French toast, is rich in B vitamins that help chemical reactions in the body occur.
-However, rather than occurring naturally, most B vitamins are added to bread during processing, also known as a fortification.
+However, rather than occurring naturally, most B vitamins are added to bread during processing, also known as fortification.

 Bread is especially high in thiamine or vitamin B1.
 According to the Harvard School of Public Health, vitamin B1 plays a role in cell functioning and growth.
 Unfortunately, the liver holds only tiny amounts of thiamine, so it must be consumed daily.